Florida Sets Record With 216 Coronavirus Deaths - UrduPoint

 Florida Sets Record With 216 Coronavirus Deaths

-Miami, (UrduPoint / Pakistan Point News - 29th Jul, 2020 ) :Florida recorded 216 coronavirus deaths on Wednesday, setting another record as one of the pandemic hot spots in the US.
+Miami, (UrduPoint / Pakistan Point News - 30th Jul, 2020 ) :Florida recorded 216 novel coronavirus deaths on Wednesday, setting another record as one of the pandemic hot spots in the United States.

-The new toll shattered a record set just on Tuesday with 186 fatalities, and the overall death toll from the pandemic in Florida is now 6,333, the state health department said.
+The new toll shattered a record set just the day before with 186 fatalities.
+The overall death toll from the pandemic in Florida is now 6,333, the state health department said.

 The number of new cases of COVID-19 reported Wednesday was 9,446, down slightly from the daily total of around 10,000 that has been the norm for weeks.